 568 Richmond St. West

 This space is currently occupied.
-The TAC Art/Work Gallery is a 1,000 square-foot, purpose-built gallery space that is ideal for displaying work in any medium.
-The gallery is located at the corner of Richmond Street West and Portland, in close proximity to 401-Richmond as well as a number of Queen West galleries.
+REMOTE Gallery is a 1,000-square-foot, purpose-built gallery space that is ideal for displaying work in any medium.
+The gallery is located at the corner of Richmond Street West and Portland, in close proximity to 401 Richmond as well as a number of Queen West galleries.

 - Wall-mounted hanging rails and hardware

 - Movable, double-sided walls for additional hanging space

 - Polished concrete floors

 - 20' ceiling height on the east side of the space